Home Security: With or Without Cameras?

 Other homeowners do not like the idea of being watched by cameras.
 That’s okay too.
 The thing about home security is that property owners have to be comfortable with their systems.
 Otherwise, they will not use them.

 In the end, the question of whether or not to include video surveillance boils down to personal preference.
 If you like the idea of video surveillance for your Las Vegas home, go for it.
-If not, there are other ways to protect your home against burglary, porch piracy, etc.
+If not, other ways exist to protect your home against burglary, porch piracy, etc.